aipixel/GTNet/README.md

 ## [GTNet]
-This repository contains the PyTorch implementation of the paper:

-**Learning Geometric Transformation for Point Cloud Completion**
+This repository contains the source code for the paper [Learning Geometric Transformation for Point Cloud Completion](https://link.springer.com/article/10.1007/s11263-023-01820-y)

 ### Installation